Essential Rules of Writing a Blank Verse Poetry with Examples

 Explore blank verse in poetry, its rules, differences from free verse, and famous poems from poets.

-Blank verse is a type of poetry that does not have a rhyming pattern.
+Blank verse is a form of poem that does not have a rhyming pattern.
 Instead, it has a specific rhythm and flow, called "meter."

 This means the poem has a certain number of stressed and unstressed syllables in each line.